yywr/MyScoopBucket/README.md

 # MyScoopBucket
-Scoop bucket for myself
-This project just bulit for scoop
+Scoop bucket for myself;This project just bulit for scoop.